AdobeDocs/experience-manager-core-components.en/help/introduction.md

 >The Core Components are automatically part of AEM as a Cloud Service and you always have the latest release of the Core Components.
 >
 >See the [Using Core Components](/help/get-started/using.md) document for more information on how to get started with the Core Components both in AEMaaCS and on premises.

+## The Email Core Components {#email-components}

+Craft email content in AEM using the optional Email Core Components and deliver using Adobe Campaign.
+See the document [Email Core Components Introduction](/help/components/email/introduction.md) for more details.